 I’m only at page 45, but you should see how my reading has turned out to look like so far…

 ‘A fight for love and glory, a case of do or die …’

 Lyrics by Herman Hupfeld.
 “As time goes by” (From Casablanca)

 I needed inspiration to move forth in my search to reach my ultimate goal; Becoming a Producer.
-So I will now quote words from this book I am reading which in turn can either inspire you to go forth in whatever it is your doing.
+I will quote words from this book I am reading which in turn can inspire you to go forth in whatever it is your doing.
 Assuming your on my blog, it’s to be a filmmaker, a cinematographer, editor, producer, writer or director…